Mirrored sunglasses: Usage in sports

 In outdoor sports, the glare of the sun can be very intense due to the reflection of the sun from water and snow.

 Reflective coating

 The simplest version of a mirror coating is a single layer of a deposited thin film of a suitable metal, usually prepared by ion beam deposition, sputter deposition or vapor deposition.
-However, this kind of coating is very prone to scratching, and degrades, especially in a corrosive environment like salt water.
+But this kind of coating is very prone to scratching, and degrades, especially in a corrosive environment like salt water.

 The reflective coating on mirrored glasses can be very fragile and prone to scratching.
-Some high-end sun glass brands can come with anti-scratch coating.
+Some high-end sunglass brands can come with anti-scratch coating.
 There can be steps implemented to protect the sunglasses and prevent scratching or damage.